Russian ambassador to Poland hit with red paint - NewsBreak

 As he arrived at the Soviet Military Cemetery in the Polish capital, Andreev was met by hundreds of activists opposed to Russia’s war in Ukraine.
 The protesters first snatched away a wreath of flowers that he had intended to lay at the cemetery and trampled it.
 Red paint was thrown from behind at him before a protester standing beside him threw a big blob of it in his face.

-The protesters carried Ukrainian flags and chanted fascists” and “murderers" at him, in Russian, while some were dressed in white sheets smeared with red, symbolizing the Ukrainian victims of Russia’s war.
+The protesters carried Ukrainian flags and chanted “fascists” and “murderers" at him, while some were dressed in white sheets smeared with red, symbolizing the Ukrainian victims of Russia’s war.
 Other people in his entourage were also seen splattered with what appeared to be red paint.

 Zakharova said that “admirers of the neo-Nazis have once again shown their face.”
 She said that along with the removal of monuments to Soviet army World War II heroes, the attack reflected the “course for the reincarnation of fascism.”